CameronNicolson/markdown-paper-template/README.md

 This repository provides a reusable **Markdown document skeleton** designed to be compiled with **Pandoc**.
 It is intended as a launchpad for reports, academic writing, teaching materials, and other structured documents.

+The benefit of using Pandoc is that it lets you write Markdown documents made up of separate, well-organised sections, while also handling citations and reference lists automatically.

 ---

 ## ✨ Features